2TallTyler/improved_town_industries/README.md

 ## Additional Features

 * Includes industry tile objects for visual expansion and decoration.
-* Houses produce Waste instead of Mail.
+* Houses produce Waste as well as Mail.
+In contrast to Mail, which is consumed by other houses, Waste is consumed by the recycling center and incinerator industries.

 ## Translations